NahaeKang-phd/NahaeKang-phd.github.io/_pages/about.md

 <p> Hello, I am a passionate researcher in applied economics and health economics.
 My research interests lie at the intersection of policy evaluation, children's health, and environmental health. </p>

 <p> I hold a BA in Food and Resource Economics and an MA in Economics, both from Korea University.
 Currently, I am pursuing Ph.D. in Consumer Science in the Department of Human Sciences at The Ohio State University.
-My dissertation explores critical issues in health economics, particularly the effects of behavioral and policy factors on well-being. </p>
+My dissertation explores issues in health economics, particularly the effects of behavioral and policy factors on well-being. </p>

 <p> I am fortunate to be advised by Professor Tansel Yimazer and Professor Lauren Jones.
 My research employs quasi-experimental methods to examine the impacts on health and economic outcomes.</p>